-Its primary properties include its light weight, flexibility, excellent electrical conductivity, strength, recyclability, and extreme resistance to corrosion.
+Its primary properties include light weighting, flexibility, excellent electrical conductivity, strength, recyclability, and extreme resistance to corrosion.
 Aluminium products are mostly used in transport (38%), construction (25%), packaging (16%), and engineering activities (14)6.
-Aluminium is also used in a variety of applications within design, homeware & leisure, electrical and heat transfer engineering, precision mechanics, furniture, or cooking utensils.
+Aluminium is also used in a variety of applications in design, homeware & leisure, electrical and heat transfer engineering, precision mechanics, furniture, or cooking utensils.

-The aluminium industry comprises three main production streams:
+The aluminium industry comprises three main streams of production:

-- Primary production is the creation through electrolysis of aluminium from the raw material alumina; - Semi-fabrication of flat rolled products (plate sheets, foil), extruded products (profiles) and castings. - Secondary raw material production is the re-melting or refining from processed or used aluminium scrap.
+- Primary production is the creation through electrolysis of aluminium from the raw material alumina; - Semi-fabrication of flat rolled products (plate sheets, foil), extruded products (profiles) and castings. - Secondary raw material production is the remelting or refining from process or used aluminium scrap.